Lissy93/dashy/README.md

 - Instant search by name, domain and tags - just start typing
 - Full keyboard shortcuts for navigation, searching and launching
-- Multiple color themes, with easy method for adding more themes
+- Multiple color themes, with easy method for adding more
-- Customizable layout options and item sizes
+- Customizable layout options, and item sizes
-- Preferences stored in local storage and applied on load
 - Quickly preview a website, by holding down the Alt key while clicking, to open it in a resizable pop-up modal
 - Many options for icons, including full Font-Awesome support and the ability to auto-fetch icon from URLs favicon
 - Additional info for each item visible on hover (including opening method icon and description as a tooltip)
+- Option for full-screen background image, custom nav-bar links, and custom footer
+- Preferences stored in local storage and applied on load
 - Easy YAML-based configuration
 - Small bundle size and a fully responsive UI makes the app easy to use on any device
 - Plus lots more...